konaindev/React-Django/README.md

 ### Airflow Deployment for feature branch
 For airflow development and testing while working on branch.
 The environment will have the same name as your branch within the `remarkably-airflow-development` project in Google Cloud

-Create a Google Composer Environment for your feature branch `./scripts/create_airflow_env.sh`
+Create a Google Composer Environment for your feature branch:

+`./scripts/create_airflow_env.sh`

-Delete the Google Composer Environment for your feature branch `./scripts/delete_airflow_env.sh`
+Delete the Google Composer Environment for your feature branch:

+`./scripts/delete_airflow_env.sh`

 May need to run `gcloud auth login` if it's your first time.